-Overall candidates will offer a debate and come to a substantiated judgement regarding the extent to which the Personal Rule was the most significant development in government and politics in the period 1625 - 1660.
+Overall candidates will offer a debate and come to a substantiated judgement regarding the extent to which religion was mainly responsible for the challenges facing James I in the period from 1603 to 1625.

-NOTE: This content is not prescriptive and candidates are not expected to mention all the material referred to below.
+NOTE: This content is not prescriptive, and candidates are not expected to mention all the material referred to below.
 Assessors should seek to credit any further admissible evidence offered by candidates.
 Each answer will be assessed on its merits according to the assessment grid as well as the indicative content.